Andriano-Analytics/espocrm-extension-template/README.md

 # Template repository for EspoCRM extensions

 This repository is a fork of the espocrm/ext-template repository.
 It has two operating modes, which are invoked as follows:
-1. Regular: `node build ...`
+1. Custom: `node build ...`
-2. Custom `node buildc ...`
+2. Original `node buildo ...`

 Regular mode has the same behavior as the original repository.
 Custom mode introduces many new features that make template development faster and easier in many situations.
+It is assumed you will always use the custom build script, which is why this file uses `node build` in all instructions.

 ### Custom Extension Tools
 This repository uses bandtank/espocrm-extension-tools, which is based on espocrm/extension-tools.
 The enhancements provided by the custom tools repository speed up development in some situations, such as: